36th BATTALION - 33rd BATTALION AIF

 At 3 o'clock rain began to fall steadily. at 3:15 pm Captain: Richard GADD 36th Battalion, thought agreeing with Captain: Henry Vince CARR 35th Battalion that to hold on meant annihilation, refused, in view of his Colonel's orders, to retire.
 Carr consented to wait while Gadd again sent word to Lieutenant Colonel: John Alexander MILNE D.S.O.
 Carr himself at 12: 30 had sent Captain Robert Derwent DIXON.
 D.S.O to the headquarters of the 35th Battalion at " Seine", from which no word had been received all day.

-At 3:45 pm, no reply having come from Milne, and Dixon not having returned as he had been kept at 35th Battalion headquarters awaiting the arrival of an order from brigade headquarters concerning the projected operation by the reserve battalion, Gadd agreed to withdraw and Carr sent along the line a note: The 35th Battalion will retire.
+At 3:45 pm, no reply having come from Milne, and Dixon having not returned as he had been kept at 35th Battalion headquarters awaiting the arrival of an order from brigade headquarters concerning the projected operation by the reserve battalion, Gadd agreed to withdraw and Carr sent along the line a note: The 35th Battalion will retire.

 When visiting Gadd, Carr had warned the troops of the probable order to withdraw, and he now saw that the left had already begun to retire.
 He told men whom he passed to get back as fast as they could to the 34th Battalion (which he believed to be on the first objective).
 Captain: William James GORDON M.C 36th Battalion, strongly dissatisfied with the order, went straight to Lieutenant Colonel: John Alexander MILNE D.S.O urged that the forward position was tenable, and with Milne and Major: John Martin HAWKEY M.C rushed out to stop the withdrawal.
 But it was too late.